 During the summer, my youngest daughter attended a sewing and weaving camp.
 To say that she loved it would be an understatement.
 Every day she would come bursting out of the camp with stories of their latest project.
 I knew I wanted to find ways to incorporate this new found love of textiles into upcoming crafting at home.
-So, as Halloween approached we took our love of the outdoors and combined it with weaving to make this simple string and twig spider web craft.
+So, as Halloween approached we decided to create a new Halloween craft for kids using combining our love of nature with our new love of weaving to make this simple string and twig spider web craft.

 Our crafting adventure began on a very windy fall day.
 The benefit of a very windy fall day is the variety of branches that shake free from the big trees in the park.
 We went on a scavenging trip and picked up a whole stack of branches.
 We were looking for ones that would be perfect for weaving.